NathanReb/odoc/test/generators/markdown/Ocamlary.Empty.md

-OcamlaryEmpty
+Ocamlary

-Module  `` Ocamlary.Empty ``
+Empty

 A   plain,   empty   module

 This   module   has   a   signature   without   any   members.